simpleledger/SLPDB/README.md

 ###  4.3. <a name='BCHDgRPCSupport'></a>BCHD & gRPC Support

 High speed gRPC is supported with BCHD 0.15.2+ full nodes in place of JSON RPC and incomming ZMQ notifications.
 To enable, add the environment variables `grpc_url` and `grpc_certPath`.
 See the `example.env` file in this project and the [BCHD documentation](https://github.com/gcash/bchd/tree/master/docs) for more details.
+For instructions on installing a self-signed certificate see guidance [here](https://github.com/simpleledgerinc/grpc-bchrpc-node#connecting-to-local-bchd).

 ###  4.4. <a name='TestnetSupport'></a>Testnet Support